vidisha999/End-to-end-ML-workflow-for-truck-schedule-classification/README.md

 The automated SageMaker pipeline was built using the SageMaker Python SDK.
 The **get_pipeline** function of the [pipeline.py](Pipeline/Sagemaker_Pipeline/pipeline.py) represents the end-to-end workflow of each step executed within the pipeline.
 It captures key stages providing a structured and reproducible framework for machine learning operations.
 The process workflow shows the steps used in the pipeline.
 ![image](Pipeline/pipeline-structure.png)

+Model retraining is executed on a weekly basis, specifically on the first day of each week.
+The retraining process is initiated when either data drift or model drift is detected, following the ingestion of incoming streaming data into Hopsworks.
+To simulate the retraining pipeline with incoming streaming data, historical data from 01/01/2019 to 02/15/2019 was used, while data from 02/15/2019 to 02/28/2019 was treated as streaming data.
+For the streaming simulation, time-sensitive information was considered: traffic and weather forecast data was ingested into the feature store on a weekly basis, while truck schedule data was ingested daily.
+This setup ensured that the drift detection pipeline was triggered weekly.

+### Data Drift and Model Drift